miksik98/HarmonySolverPlugin/README.md

 There are also some example scores in folder /examples/soprano.

 ### Plugin settings
 You can choose path for solution scores.
-The default path is ?TODO?.
+The default path is /main/solutions.

 You can enable printing chord components and chord symbols in solution score.
 What is more plugin has two special components: *prechecker* and *corrector*.